Robyn Schelenz, UC Newsroom

 There’s no doubt players we missed that would make it on your UC fantasy football team — but there were only so many names we could draft in one piece.
 Let us know your favorites and your NFL history deepcuts (Craig Morton?) and enjoy the game!

 Bonus: Are you watching for the ads?
 If so, show off your psychology acumen by brushing up on this UC Davis study about what Super Bowl commercials work, and why.
 Curious how an event as massive as the Super Bowl comes together?
 Check out this interview with UC Davis alum and Allegiant Airlines CEO Maurice Gallagher ‘71.
-He serves as chair of the Las Vegas Super Bowl Host Committee, and the game will be played in his company’s (very, very swanky) backyard — Allegiant Stadium.
+He served as chair of the Las Vegas Super Bowl Host Committee, and the game was played in his company’s (very, very swanky) backyard — Allegiant Stadium.

 *Former UCLA coach Chip Kelly, paraphrased